nchatz999/opencord/README.md

 git clone <repository-url>
 cd opencord
 cp .env.example .env
-# Edit .env with your DATABASE_URL and set SERVE_CLIENT=true
+# Edit .env with your DATABASE_URL

-# Generate certificates
+# Set SERVE_CLIENT=true if you want the server to serve the frontend
-./generate-prod-certs yourdomain.com
+./generate-prod-certs yourdomain.com  # Add the output to .env

 # Build and run
 make build